Why the World’s Most Successful People Journal

 From Marcus Aurelius to Tim Ferriss, from Marie Curie to Oprah Winfrey, many of history’s most accomplished individuals have been dedicated journalers.
 This is not a coincidence.
 Journaling is one of the most powerful cognitive tools available — a practice that can improve decision-making, enhance creativity, reduce stress, and accelerate personal growth.
 Yet despite its proven benefits, most people either dismiss it as a trivial exercise or abandon it after a few entries.

-The key to making journaling transformative rather than tedious is approaching it with the right methods and mindset.
+The key to making journaling significant rather than tedious is approaching it with the right methods and mindset.

 The Science of Writing Things Down